Legislation

 Development and entering into force

 Article 118b of the Federal Constitution (Cst), which was adopted by the electorate on 7 March 2010 with a 77.2% majority, endows the Federal Government with expanded authority for regulating human research.
 It provided the constitutional basis for the development of the Federal Act on Research Involving Human Beings (Human Research Act, HRA), which Parliament adopted on 30 September 2011.
 On 20 September 2013, the Federal Council issued implementation ordinances, which regulate specific items of the law in detail.
 The HRA, the Human Research Ordinance (HRO), the Clinical Trials Ordinance (ClinO) and the HRA Organisation Ordinance (OrgO-HRA) entered into force 1st January 2014.
 The Ordinance on Clinical Trials with Medical Devices (ClinO-MD) entered into force on 26 May 2021.
 On June 7, 2024, the Federal Council adopted the partial revision of the ordinances (HRO, ClinO, ClinO-MD, OrgO-HRA).
-The amended ordinances will enter into force on November 1, 2024, with the exception of the transparency provisions, which will enter into force on March 1, 2025.
+The amended ordinances entered into force on November 1, 2024, with the exception of the transparency provisions, which will enter into force on March 1, 2025.
 More information can be found on the page «Amendments to the HRA ordinances».

 Ordinances